kyma-project/rafter/docs/katacoda-tutorials/basic/step2.md

-In this scenario, you will create a Bucket and then push an Asset to it.
-The Asset is a package containing all static files needed to build a website, such as HTML, JS and CSS files.
+In this scenario, you will learn how to use Rafter to store static webpages.
+You will create a Bucket, push an Asset to it, and open the website from sources stored in the Bucket.
+For the purpose of this scenario, the Asset is a package containing all static files needed to build a website, such as HTML, JS, and CSS files.
 Follow these steps:

 1. Export a URL to ready-to-use sources of a simple website as an environment variable:

    `export GH_WEBPAGE_URL=https://github.com/kyma-project/examples/archive/master.zip`{{execute}}

 2. Create a Bucket by applying a Bucket custom resource (CR).
-The Bucket will contain the website files.
 Run:

    ```yaml
    cat <<EOF | kubectl apply -f -